 - August 5, 2015: Added accounts.gstatic.coms

 1 For more information, see What is 1e100.net?

 2 For accounts.google.[country], use your local top-level domain for [country].
 For example, for Australia use accounts.google.com.au, and for United Kingdom use accounts.google.co.uk.

-If you use single-app kiosk devices, whitelist the following hostnames in addition to the hostnames listed above:
+If you use Chrome extensions and apps on ChromeOS devices (Chrome Web Store), including single-app kiosk devices, allow the following hostnames in addition to the hostnames listed above: